McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 - {{% badge style="info" icon="plus-circle" title=" " %}}New{{% /badge %}} This release adds portable Markdown links.

-  Previously it was not possible to use pure Markdown links in a configuration independend way to link to pages inside of your project.
+  Previously it was not possible to use pure Markdown links in a configuration independent way to link to pages inside of your project.
 It always required you to know how your `uglyURLs` setting is, wheather you link to a page or page bundle and in case of relative links if your current page is a page or page bundle. (eg. `[generator](generator/index.html)` vs. `[generator](generator.html)`).
 This is a hassle as you have to change these links manually once you change your `uglyURLs` setting or change the type of a page.

   You could work around this by using the `relref` shortcode (eg `[generator]({{%/* relref "../generator" */%}})`) which works but results in non-portable Markdown.

   Now it's possible to use the same path of a call to `relref` in a plain Markdown link (eg `[generator](../generator)`).
-This is independend of any configuration settings or the page types involved in linking.
+This is independent of any configuration settings or the page types involved in linking.
 Note, that this requires your links to be given without any extension, so `[generator](generator/index.html)` will work as before.

   The following types of linking are supported: